Introduction

 Decision to Be Made

-The Responsible Official for each federal agency will sign and issue a separate NEPA decision, specific to lands managed, funding, and/or areas of responsibility under their jurisdiction.
+The Responsible Official for each federal agency will sign a joint Finding of No Significant Impact (FONSI) and the BLM and USFS will issue separate Decision Records, specific to lands managed, funding, and/or areas of responsibility under their jurisdiction.
 The Responsible Officials will decide whether to implement the proposed action, implement an alternative action that meets the purpose and need, or take no action.

 How to Participate